 Journalismfund.eu in a snapshot

-Journalismfund.eu administers grants to foster exemplary in-depth journalism throughout Europe and to promote journalistic innovation.
+Journalismfund.eu administers grants to foster exemplary investigative journalism throughout Europe and to promote journalistic innovation.
 Journalismfund.eu’s flexible grants programmes enable journalists to produce relevant public interest stories with a European mindset from international, national, and regional perspectives.

 Journalismfund.eu always upholds its grantees’ editorial independence and strives for high journalistic quality and rigour.
 Where necessary, Journalismfund.eu mentors and provides technical support to investigative teams that have strong ideas but lack experience and infrastructure for collaborating across borders.